zichael-ang/ndbioimage/README.md

 ```

 ## Adding more formats
-Readers for image formats subclass Imread.
+Readers for image formats subclass AbstractReader.
 When an image reader is imported, Imread will
 automatically recognize it and use it to open the appropriate file format.
 Image readers
-subclass Imread and are required to implement the following methods:
+are required to implement the following methods:

 - staticmethod _can_open(path): return True if path can be opened by this reader
 - property ome: reads metadata from file and adds them to an OME object imported